kalviny/MSDNet-PyTorch/README.md

 ## Acknowledgments

-We would like to take immense thanks to Danlu Chen, for providing us the prime version of codes and carrying us throughout this project.
+We would like to take immense thanks to Danlu Chen, for providing us the prime version of codes.